Integer Calculator

 Subtracting negative numbers

-To subtract a negative number, add the opposite of that number.
-This means subtracting a negative number is equivalent to adding the corresponding positive number.
+To subtract a negative number, you add the opposite of that number.
+This rule means that subtracting a negative value is identical to adding its corresponding positive value.
 For example:

 -4 - (-11) = -4 + 11 = 7